 This policy describes a key measure through which the College may recognise members of the community who contribute to the life of the College, or are expected to do so, in a substantial and ongoing manner.

 The policy applies to academics/researchers external to the College, organisational leaders and other members of the community who have demonstrated - or are anticipated to demonstrate - an ongoing and substantial contribution to the life of the College.

-Within the College this policy has implications for senior management, faculty, Resource Centre and IT staff.
+Within the College this policy has implications for senior management, faculty, Library and IT staff.

 Members of the community who provide a substantial and ongoing contribution to the life of the College - or are anticipated to do so - are eligible to receive an honourary appointment.
 Any application or nomination for an honourary appointment must substantiate the person’s contribution in a defined area of College life, namely teaching, research or academic leadership.

 A member of the community can apply to be considered for an honourary appointment.

 A permanent faculty member of the College may nominate a member of the community for consideration of an honourary appointment.

 Applications/nominations are to be in writing to the Executive Principal, detailing the individual’s current, or anticipated, ongoing and substantial contribution to the College in either teaching, research or academic leadership.
 It must be accompanied by a detailed curriculum vitae using the college template.